rivvarivvs/The-Developer-s-Cheatsheet/README.md

 ## Problems and Thought Process

-As one does, this app offered me a whole deal of frustrations.
+As one does, this app offered me a whole deal of frustration.
 Taking off the wheels of my bicycle was the first main problem.
-In the beginning I wasn't doing a whole lot more that the code I already did on tutorials, but having to do it by myself was a struggle that I had to overcome day by day.
+In the beginning, I wasn't doing a whole lot more than the code I already did on tutorials, but having to do it by myself was a struggle that I had to overcome day by day.

 You read a ***lot*** about **clean code** and **reusability online**, but having to code having these principles in mind became a lot trickier.
 Slowly overcoming this was the **main challenge** of this app.
-Even if I learnt how to use a single piece of technology, chasing these principles are always a ***working-in-progress***.
+Even if I learned how to use a single piece of technology, chasing these principles is always a ***working-in-progress***.

 ## Support